Please ensure JavaScript is enabled for purposes of website accessibility How Severe Malignant Osteopetrosis (SMO) is Diagnosed

 When should I not take ACTIMMUNE?

-Don't use ACTIMMUNE if you are allergic to interferon-gamma, E coli derived products, or any ingredients contained in the product.
+Do not use ACTIMMUNE if you are allergic to interferon gamma, E. coli-derived products, or any ingredients contained in the product.

 What warnings should I know about ACTIMMUNE?

-At high doses, ACTIMMUNE can cause (flu-like) symptoms, which may worsen some pre-existing heart conditions.
+ACTIMMUNE can cause flu-like symptoms.
+At high doses, the resulting symptoms may worsen some pre-existing heart conditions.

 Taking ACTIMMUNE may cause reversible changes to your liver function, particularly in patients less than 1 year old.
-Your doctor should monitor your liver function every 3 months, and monthly in children under 1 year.
+Your doctor should monitor your liver function every 3 months, and monthly in children under 1 year of age.

 In rare cases, ACTIMMUNE can cause severe allergic reactions and/or rash.
-If you experience a serious reaction to ACTIMMUNE, discontinue it immediately and contact your doctor or seek medical help.
+If you experience a serious reaction to ACTIMMUNE, stop taking it immediately and contact your doctor or seek medical help.

 What should I tell my healthcare provider?